-Section 5.1 Grievance is hereby defined as an alleged violation of a specific provision or provisions of this Agreement submitted by the grieving party to the other party within thirty (30) calendar days of the alleged violation, or the date on which the grieving party should reasonably have known of the alleged violation.
+Section 5.1 A Grievance is hereby defined as an alleged violation of a specific provision or provisions of this Agreement submitted by the grieving party to the other party within thirty (30) calendar days of the alleged violation, or the date on which the grieving party should reasonably have known of the alleged violation.
 It is the purpose of this clause to provide the employees and the Union with an orderly and effective means of achieving consideration of any grievance which may arise during the life of this Agreement.
 For this purpose, the following steps are agreed upon as the appropriate order of contact:

-- Step 1 Employee and/or shop steward raises grievance with his/her immediate supervisor, or union representative raises grievance with the city official most immediately involved (written communication not required).
-The immediate supervisor shall advise the shop steward (or, as applicable, the involved City - supervisor shall advise the shop steward (or, as applicable, the involved City official shall advise the union representative) of the proposed resolution within fourteen (14) calendar days of the grievance having been raised. - Step 2 If the grievance cannot be resolved at Step 1, the employee and/or his/her Union representative shall, as soon as possible but not later than thirty (30) calendar days after an employee could reasonably know of the occurrence giving rise to the grievance, reduce the matter to written form, stating all facts in detail, citing section or sections violated and proposed remedy, and submit same to the next level of management responsible for addressing grievances, with copies to the Union and the Human Resources Department within fourteen (14) calendar days of decision rendered at Step 1.
+- Step 1 Employee and/or shop steward raises grievance with their immediate supervisor, or union representative raises grievance with the city official most immediately involved (written communication not required).
+The immediate supervisor shall advise the shop steward (or, as applicable, the involved City official shall advise the union representative) of the proposed resolution within fourteen (14) calendar days of the grievance having been raised. - Step 2 If the grievance cannot be resolved at Step 1, the employee and/or their Union representative shall, as soon as possible but not later than thirty (30) calendar days after an employee could reasonably know of the occurrence giving rise to the grievance, reduce the matter to written form, stating all facts in detail, citing section or sections violated and proposed remedy, and submit same to the next level of management responsible for addressing grievances, with copies to the Union and the City's Labor Relations Division within fourteen (14) calendar days of the decision rendered at Step 1.
 This step shall not preclude contacts at lower levels if this may expedite the resolution process.
-The appropriate manager responsible for addressing the grievance shall (within fourteen (14) calendar days) render a decision in writing to the employee and Union. - Failing to resolve the grievance in the second step, the Union representative shall, within fourteen (14) calendar days of receipt of the supervisor's disposition take up the matter with the head of the employee's department (general government) or division (Utilities, with a copy to the Human Resources Director), or his/her designated representative.
-Management shall, within fourteen (14) calendar days of receipt of the grievance, and after consulting with the Human Resources Director, respond in writing to the Union representative-and employee.
+The appropriate manager responsible for addressing the grievance shall (within fourteen (14) calendar days) render a decision in writing to the employee and Union, with a copy to the City's Labor Relations Division. - Step 3 Failing to resolve the grievance in the second step, the Union representative shall, within fourteen (14) calendar days of receipt of the manager's disposition take up the matter with the head of the employee's department (General Government) or Division (Utilities), with a copy to the City's Labor Relations Division.
+Management shall, within fourteen (14) calendar days of receipt of the grievance, respond in writing to the Union representative and employee, with a copy to the City's Labor Relations Division.
 If the matter is not satisfactorily settled or adjusted in this stage, the grievance may be submitted to arbitration.